 Steps to configure TLS ciphers in Apache:

-1. Show the active virtual host file that serves HTTPS on port 443.
+1. Show the active HTTPS virtual host file before editing it.

 $ sudo apache2ctl -S